plausible/website/privacy.md

 - No information is mined and harvested for personal and behavioral trends
 - No information is monetized

-We run our own analytics script to collect some anonymous usage data for statistical purposes.
+We run the Plausible Analytics script to collect some anonymous usage data for statistical purposes.
 The goal is to track overall trends in our website traffic, it is not to track individual visitors.
 All the data is in aggregate only.
 No personal data is collected.
+You can view the data we collect in [our live demo](https://plausible.io/plausible.io).

-Data collected includes websites that send us traffic, pages on our site that are visited, duration of the visits, information from the devices (device type, operating system, country and browser) used during the visit and more.
-You can see full details in [our data policy](https://plausible.io/data-policy) and view the data we have access to in [our live demo](https://plausible.io/plausible.io).
+Data collected includes referral sources, top pages, visit duration, information from the devices (device type, operating system, country and browser) used during the visit and more.
+You can see full details in [our data policy](https://plausible.io/data-policy).

 ## As a customer and subscriber of Plausible Analytics